ratbag98/op1tips/README.md

 And, voilà: I can now easily play chord progressions as easily as I play the OP-1 drums, finding new and interesting combinations, record them to tape, add melodies on top, and have even more fun with this amazing little synth.

-I wasn’t able to add the file here, for some reason, nor would my website host allow me to upload an aiff file, but a zip file of my chords can be freely downloaded from  [www.galleryhakon.com/music/op1/pianochords.zip](http://www.galleryhakon.com/music/op1/pianochords.zip)
+I wasn’t able to add the file here, for some reason, nor would my website host allow me to upload an AIFF file, but a zip file of my chords can be freely downloaded from [Gallery Hakon](http://www.galleryhakon.com/music/op1/pianochords.zip)

 For anyone interested, the chords in the file are, in order from left to right: